telefonicaid/fiware-orion/doc/manuals/user/ngsiv2_implementation_notes.md

 * `${authToken}` is replaced by the authorization token (i.e. `x-auth-token` header value) in the update request triggering the subscription.

+In the rare case an attribute was named in the same way of the above (e.g. an attribute which name is `service`) then the attribute value takes precedence.

 [Top](#top)

 ## Custom notification with JSON payload